Acpi.sys (Windows ACPI driver)

 Microsoft ACPI source language (ASL) compiler

-For information about compiling ACPI Source Language (ASL) into AML, see Microsoft ASL Compiler.
+For information about compiling ACPI source language (ASL) into ACPI machine language (AML), see Microsoft ASL compiler.

 Version 5.0 of the Microsoft ASL compiler supports features in the ACPI 5.0 specification.